There are many loan programs that can assist your parents in meeting their obligation for your college costs.

 Because Amherst College participates in the Federal Direct Loan Program, PLUS Loans are borrowed directly from the U.S. Department of Education through the College.
 Your parents may borrow a parent alternative loan through any program they choose.

 The following list represents the lenders from whom parents have borrowed during the past year.

-Repayment begins no later than 60 days after disbursement of the loan; however, for Federal Direct PLUS loans first disbursed on or after July 1, 2008, the parent may defer repayment while the student on whose behalf the parent borrowed the loan is enrolled on at least a half-time basis, and for an additional six months after the student ceases to be enrolled at least half-time.
-The repayment period may be as long as ten years, although a monthly minimum repayment of $50 is required.
+Repayment begins no later than 60 days after disbursement of the loan; however, the parent may defer repayment until six months after the dependent student ceases to be enrolled at least half-time.
+The repayment period can vary between 10 and 25 years, although a monthly minimum repayment of $50 is required.

 For more information, contact the Office of Financial Aid, or the US Department of Education at www.ed.gov.